Event Generation and Statistical Sampling for Physics with Deep Generative Models and a Density Information Buffer: Results

 Fig.~\ref{fig:zevents_auto} and \ref{fig:zevents_back} show the results for the $Z$ events, where the $Z$ boson decays leptonically.
-Here we find that the B-VAE is able to accurately generate events that respect the probability distribution of the MC events.
-We find very good agreement between the B-VAE and MC events for distributions of $p_T$, $\theta$ and $\phi$ and good agreement for invariant mass $M_{inv}$ of the lepton pair around 91\,GeV.
+Here we find that the B-VAE is able to accurately generate events that respect the probability distribution of the physical events.
+We find very good agreement between the B-VAE and physical events for distributions of $p_T$, $\theta$ and $\phi$ and good agreement for invariant mass $M_{\text{inv}}$ of the lepton pair around 91\,GeV.
 While the standard VAE fails for the momentum conservation beside having a peak around 0, the B-VAE is much closer to the true distribution.
-When plotting $\phi$, $\theta$ and the transverse momentum $p_T$ of lepton 1 against lepton 2 (Fig.~\ref{fig:zevents_back}), we find good agreement for the B-VAE, while the standard VAE results in a smeared out distribution.
+When displaying $\phi$, $\theta$ and the transverse momentum $p_T$ of lepton 1 against lepton 2 (Fig.~\ref{fig:zevents_back}), we find good agreement for the B-VAE, while the standard VAE results in a smeared out distribution.
 In addition, it can be seen that the events generated by the standard VAE are not always produced back to back but are heavily smeared.
-We conclude that if we do not use density information buffering, the VAE is not able to accurately generate events that follow the Monte Carlo distributions.
+We conclude that if we do not use density information buffering, a standard VAE is not able to accurately generate events that follow the Monte Carlo distributions.
+In particular, events with four leptons are sometimes generated if no buffering is used.

 Here we present and discuss the results for the more complicated $t\bar{t}$ production with a subsequent semi-leptonic decay.
-We train the generative models on events that have a maximum of four jets and two leptons in the final state such that their input dimension is 26.
+We train the generative models on events that have four jets and up to two leptons in the final state such that their input and output dimension is 26.
 For simplicity we do not discriminate between $b$-jets and light-flavored jets, nor between different kinds of leptons.
 A jet is defined as a clustered object that has a minimum transverse momentum ($p_T$) of 20\,GeV in the Monte Carlo simulation.
-We first explore the hyperparameter space of the B-VAE in $\dim (z)$, $B$, $\alpha$, $\gamma$ and recommend a best practice for the creation of a generative model for particle physics events.
+We first explore the hyperparameter space of the B-VAE in $\dim \mathbf{z}$, $B$, $\alpha$, $\gamma$ and recommend a best practice for the creation of a generative model for physical events.
 Subsequently we investigate various methods to learn the latent code density of encoded ground truth data.
-Finally we try to create a generative model for particle physics events with several GAN architectures. \\
+Finally we try to create a generative model for physical events with several GAN architectures. \\